Supporting Investment and Growth in North Carolina Communities

 • Eliminating capital gains taxes on profits from the OZ investment if it is held long term

-The program was originally set to stop accepting new investments after December 31, 2026, but it was reauthorized in 2025.
+The program was originally set to stop accepting new investments after December 31, 2026, but it was reauthorized and made permanent in 2025 with new tract designations every 10 years.

 Contact